Please read this page for information on our response to the COVID-19 pandemic.

 - If you’ve made a Freedom of Information request or a subject access request from Hospiscare, you should expect delays in response as we may be diverting our resources to help with other challenges.

-For further information on the coronavirus pandemic, please see our specialist resources for healthcare professionals, view our free support services for care home professionals, visit these external websites or browse our related resources list below…
+For further information on the coronavirus pandemic, please see our specialist resources for healthcare professionals, view our free support services for care home professionals, view the Bereavement Alliance page or visit these external websites or browse our related resources list below…

 We have compiled a list of support and advice services for patients, families and vulnerable groups across Exeter, mid and east Devon.